VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 Components models are structures that define which models are used to simulate the biophysical processes of a component.

-PlantBiophysics provides the [`LeafModels`](@ref) and the more generic [`ComponentModels`](@ref) component models.
+PlantBiophysics provides the [`ModelList`](@ref) and the more generic [`ComponentModels`](@ref) component models.
 The first one is designed to represent a photosynthetic organ such as a leaf, and the second for a more generic organ such as wood for example.

 !!! tip
     These are provided as defaults, but you can easily define your own component models if you want, and then implement the models for each of its processes.
 See the [Implement a new component models](@ref) section for more details.

 ### Processes

 A process in this package defines a biological or a physical phenomena associated to a component.
-For example [`LeafModels`](@ref) implements four processes:
+For example [`ModelList`](@ref) implements four processes:

 - radiation interception
 - energy balance